Keep the information system up to date #CyberSecMonth

 - The possible qualification of patches and their progressive deployment on the fleet.

 Obsolete components no longer supported by manufacturers must be isolated from the rest of the system.
 This measure also concerns the network (strict filtering of flows) but also authentication secrets (dedicated to these systems).

 Monitor the obsolescence of the software used:

-Using an obsolete system or software represents an additional risk of being cyber attacked.
-As soon as patches are no longer made to a system, it becomes vulnerable.
+Using an obsolete system and/or software represents an additional risk of a cyber attack.
+As soon as patches are no longer available to a system, it becomes vulnerable.
 Many malicious tools available on the web exploit this lack of security correction on the part of the publisher.
-There are still precautions to avoid the obsolescence of these systems:
+Take these precautions to avoid the obsolescence of these systems:

-- Create and maintain an inventory of information system systems and applications.
+- Create and maintain an inventory of information systems and applications.

-- Prefer solutions whose support function is guaranteed at least for the duration of use.
+- Choose software whose support function is guaranteed at least for the duration of use.

 - Ensure a follow-up of updates and end dates of software support.

-- Maintaining the homogeneity of the IT equipment, the accumulation of several versions of a software can lead to problems and complicate the monitoring of the equipment.
+- Maintain the homogeneity of the IT equipment, the accumulation of several versions of a software can lead to problems and complicate the monitoring of the equipment.